glankk/gz/USAGE.md

 holding Z, the D-Pad up and down will navigate vertically through the scene, and D-Pad left and right will move sideways.
 Use the `explore prev room` and `explore next room` commands to cycle through the rooms of the scene (bound to `R + D-Down` and `R + D-Up` by default).
-Pressing L will teleport link to the location and orientation of the crosshair and close the scene explorer.
+Pressing L will teleport Link to the location and orientation of the crosshair and close the scene explorer.

-**set entrance point** sets link's current position and orientation as the point where he will respawn after voiding out. **clear flags** and **set flags** modifies the temporary and permanent flags for the current scene, which keep track of things such as which chests have been opened, which items have been collected, which enemies have been defeated, etc. The **load room** option loads the room with the specified index, if a room which such an index exists within the current scene.
-If that room is already the currently loaded room, it will be unloaded. **collision view**, when enabled, shows the static scene collision in the current scene.
+**set entrance point** sets Link's current position and orientation as the point where he will respawn after voiding out. **clear flags** and **set flags** modifies the temporary and permanent flags for the current scene, which keep track of things such as which chests have been opened, which items have been collected, which enemies have been defeated, etc. The **load room** option loads the room with the specified index, if a room which such an index exists within the current scene.
+If that room is already the currently loaded room, it will be unloaded. **teleport slot** selects which position to save and load when using the teleportation commands (this can also be bound to a button combination, but is unbound by default).
+The bottom of the scene menu shows information about the current scene.

+#### 2.2.1 Collision
+**show collision**, when enabled, shows the static and dynamic scene collision in the current scene.
 The collision polygons are color-coded to show special properties;

 -   **Blue:** Hookshotable surface.
 -   **Purple:** Surface with special interaction (ladder, vine, crawlspace, not